granathk/UW-LIS545-AO3-fics-and-tags/README.md

 2. Structured metadata file – (not yet uploaded) "One or more files in an XML, JSON, or text format that is structured according to a specific metadata standard.
 If the repository requires metadata to be submitted in a particular standard, please use that.
 If not, please use the DataCite metadata format, http://schema.datacite.org/"

-3. Data and Metadata Profile document - describes both AO3 CSV files.
+3. Data and Metadata Profile [MS Word .docx file] - describes both AO3 CSV files.

-4. Repository Profile document
+4. Repository Profile [MS Word .docx file] -  describes the Open Science Framework repository where this data would be preserved.

-5. Additional Dataset Information document (not yet uploaded)
+5. Additional Dataset Information [MS Word .docx file] - describes considerations for the longterm preservation of this dataset and datatype, as well as a suggested citation and licensing.